- Must visit

 Discover the best of Newcastle — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Newcastle trip today.

-A classic Geordie flat round bread, often split and filled with ham and pease pudding.
-It is one of Newcastle’s best-known traditional foods.
+A traditional North East flat round bread, often filled with ham and pease pudding.
+It is a classic everyday local staple.

-A thick savoury spread made from split yellow peas, traditionally served with ham or in a stottie.
-It is an old North East staple.
+A thick savoury spread made from split yellow peas, traditionally served with ham in a stottie.
+It is strongly associated with Tyneside.

-A celebrated fine-dining restaurant on the Quayside, known for modern British tasting menus and elegant historic surroundings.
+Established fine dining restaurant on the Quayside, known for modern British tasting menus in a historic building.

-Service charge is not always included.
-In restaurants, 10-12.5% is standard for good service.
+About 10-12.5% in restaurants if service is not included.
 Round up in taxis.
 Small tips are optional in cafes, pubs, and for hotel staff.

 Official public transport app